- Why ETSU College of Nursing

 School TOEFL Paper-based score Internet-based score ETSU > 550 or 79

 Requirements for the RN with a BA/BS non-nursing degree.

-Completion of the following 12 units RN/MSN nursing bridge sequence prior to beginning graduate level courses: NRSE 3525 Health Promotion and Research; NURS 4620 Leadership and Professional Practice; NURS 3200 Advancing to Professional Practice; NURS 3510 Population, Community, and Public Health Nursing.
+Completion of the following 12 units RN/MSN nursing bridge sequence prior to beginning graduate level courses: NRSE 3525 Health Promotion and Research; NRSE 4620 Leadership and Professional Practice; NRSE 3200 Advancing to Professional Practice; NRSE 3510 Population, Community, and Public Health Nursing.
 RN to MSN graduates will not be awarded the BSN degree.